TranPhucVinh/C/Environment/Shared library.md

 # Fundamental concepts

 **Shared libraries** or **dynamic libraries** are libraries that are linked dynamically and are intended to be shared by executable files and further shared object files.
-They are loaded into memory at load time or run time, rather than being copied by a linker during the creation of the executable file.
+They are **loaded into memory at load time or run time**, rather than being copied by a linker during the creation of the executable file.
+As being loaded into memory during runtime, dynamic libraries help reducing the size of the compiled source which included it whem compared to [static library](Static%20library.md)

 Shared libraries allow common OS code to be bundled into a wrapper and used by any application software on the system without loading multiple copies into memory.
 All the applications on the system can use it without using more memory.